Parentage Testing Procedures

 A DNA profile, which provides alleles sizes for all microsatellite markers, is obtained, and parentage analysis is performed.
 A variety of sample types can be utilized for routine testing, including blood, hair, semen, buccal swabs and FTA cards.
 Non-routine sample types include bone, teeth, saliva, dried blood, urine and feces.
 DNA is extracted from the samples and microsatellite marker analysis begins with the PCR procedure.
 In this process a computer program compares the DNA profile of the offspring to those of the presumed parents.
 A parentage analyst reviews the results and sends the final report.
 If a listed parent or parents are excluded, additional analysis is performed including retest of samples and the possible use of additional DNA markers to confirm the exclusion.

-ORDER DNA TEST KITS - Allow 2-6 business days for test results.
+Allow 2-6 business days for results.

 Detailed DNA Parent Verification Information